-HMIS labels can be purchased pre-printed, or they can be created on site with an industrial label printer.
+HMIS-compliant labels can be purchased pre-printed, or they can be created on site with an industrial label printer.
 Both options are effective, and the best choice will largely depend on the situation in a facility.
-Facilities that use multiple different types of hazardous materials will often benefit from the flexibility of being able to print HMIS labels on site.
-There are also options that have the HMIS color bars pre-printed, and then just require the numbers to be added with a label printer, which can be an effective option too.
+Facilities that use multiple different types of hazardous materials will often benefit from the flexibility of being able to print compliant labels on site.
+There are also options that have the hazardous color bars pre-printed, and then just require the numbers to be added with a label printer, which can be an effective option for HMIS too.

 Understanding the Hazardous Materials Identification System

-There are a number of different ways that the HMIS can be used in facilities to convey the necessary information.
+There are a number of different ways that this system can be used in facilities to convey the necessary information.
 Some companies use a color bar, and others will use a diamond format, both of which can be printed onto HMIS labels and applied anywhere that they are needed.

 HMIS Color Bar

-The colors used in the HMIS color bars allow those in the area to identify what types of hazards are present with just a glance.
+The colors used in the label allow those in the area to identify what types of hazards are present with just a glance.
 This can help them to be able to respond properly when there is a spill or other event, or to take proper precautions when entering the area.
-The colors used by HMIS are as follows:
+The colors used on labels are as follows:

 - Blue - Blue indicates a hazard related to the health of people in the area.